 Experience Curve

-Use this framework to understand your future costs and how this could affect your pricing strategy
+Use this framework to determine your pricing strategy

 The experience curve framework was developed by the Boston Consulting Group in the mid-1960s.
 It postulates that the more experience a business has in producing a product, the lower will be its unit costs.